baasbox/docs/RestAPI/Admin/admin_collections.rst

 error occurred
 -  Code 400: collection name is invalid
 -  Code 403: the user is not an Admin
--  Code 201: collection deleted
+-  Code 201: collection deleteda